Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Experiments

 \subsection{RQ1: POMDP Planning}

 \paragraph{Setting} We train each neural policy for 4000 iterations on every model.
 Following DRL training, we extract FSCs with both extraction methods.
 The training takes about 23 minutes, while FSC extraction takes between 2 and 8 minutes.
 For a fair comparison, we configured \saynt with a 30-minute timeout on the FSC synthesis. \saynt is deterministic and therefore runs only once.
-For \toolname, we repeat every run 10 times with fixed random seeds and report the average results and the corresponding standard deviation.
+For \toolname, we repeat each run 10 times with fixed random seeds and report the interquartile mean~(IQM) and the interquartile range~(IQR).

 {\textbf{Main results for RQ1}.} \Cref{tab:single_pomdp_results} shows the FSC values achieved by \saynt, the average empirical value of the learned neural policy, and the average value of the FSC extracted by \toolname from the neural policies using the two variants of the extraction method.
 The table also reports the average sizes of the FSCs produced by \toolname, see~\Cref{appendix:architectures} for more details.